Tomb Raider: Anniversary Controls & Gameplay Notes

 A/B or Control Pad Down

 To vault up onto a ledge from which Lara is hanging, or to jump up and grab a higher ledge or handhold, tap Jump.
-To let go and drop, press Duck.
+To let go and drop, press Crouch.
 If there's a handhold below, she'll grab it automatically.

 Pull Up into Handstand